The Best Rat Trap Baits

 How to bait a rat trap

 Rat traps come in all shapes and sizes, but most traditional traps have a flaw.
 They allow mice, and young rats to cherry pick the bait right of the trigger.
-So how do we get round this?
+So how do we get around this?

 A simple trick with any rodent control device is to glue the bait to the trap, or in the case of chocolate, melt one edge and use it to stick the chocolate on the trigger/stage.